mskold/compile-story/README.md

 * updraft.py uploads compiled files into dropbox.

-* cs.sh is a conveniance script for my own setup, that downloads a draft from dropbox, executes the compile\_story-script and uploads all the resulting documents back into dropbox.
+* cs.sh is a conveniance script for my own setup.
+It downloads a draft from dropbox, executes the compile\_story-script and uploads all the resulting documents back into dropbox.

 ### Regarding updraft and downdraft

 The scripts require a Dropbox access key to work.
 You need to register one of these yourself, using the Dropbox API.

 When you have access keys, you just copy the file config.py.in to config.py and update it with your keys.